amanya/my-config/README.md

-# My config AKA dotfiles
+# My Config AKA Dotfiles

-Nth atempt to store my Linux configs
+Nth attempt to store my Linux configs

-## Keyboard layout
+## Keyboard Layout

-My preferred keyboard layout is the basic US with some tweaks to write all symbols used in catalan.
+My preferred keyboard layout is the basic US with some tweaks to write all symbols used in Catalan.

-I prefer the US layout because the brackets, commas, etc are in more convenient position for programming.
+I prefer the US layout because the brackets, commas, etc., are in more convenient positions for programming.

-I don't want to use the regular spanish layout because I need to type a space after a grave (`) or apostrophe (').
-I type more often those characters than accents.
+I don't want to use the regular Spanish layout because I need to type a space after a grave (`) or apostrophe (').
+I type those characters more often than accents.

-Those are the tweaks I make to my layout:
+These are the tweaks I made to the US layout:

 * `AltGr` + `` ` `` and then `a`, `e` or `o` to produce `à`, `è` or `ò`
 * `AltGr` + `'` and then `e`, `i`, `o` or `u` to produce `é`, `í`, `ó` or `ú`